shamimaaktar1/DMQSA/README.md

 ### Practitioner Feedback on Decision Models

 <p>
 Practitioners generally reported high familiarity with the architectural patterns and strategies in the six proposed decision models.
 They found the models understandable, well-structured, and easy to apply in practice.
 All six models were considered sufficient for supporting architectural decisions in quantum software systems.
-Suggestions included adding more explicit trade-offs, clarifying relationships between patterns and quality attributes, and improving directional guidance.
+Suggestions included adding more explicit trade-offs, clarifying relationships between patterns and QAs, and improving directional guidance.
 These inputs were incorporated into updated versions of the models.
 </p>

 <p align="center">